carbon-io/carbond/docs/guide/collections.rst

       - Contains the page number from which objects are to be retrieved.
 This parameter is only present if :js:attr:`~carbond.collections.FindConfig.supportsPagination` is true
+    * - ``pageSize``
+      - query
+      - Specifies the number of objects per page.
+This is only present if :js:attr:`~carbond.collections.FindConfig.supportsPagination` is true.
+        The default value for page size is configured using :js:attr:`~carbond.collections.FindConfig.pageSize`
+        (note, if :js:attr:`~carbond.collections.FindConfig.maxPageSize` is
+        specified, then the minimum of the two will be used)
     * - ``skip``
       - query
       - The number of objects in the collection to skip before returning results